 - 6.2.1 The scheme actuary's report on the section 179 valuation should be addressed and sent to the trustees.
 The certificate on the PPF's website should form part of the report.
-The PPF does not need to be sent a copy. - 6.2.2 Regulation 2 of the Valuation Regulations requires the trustees or managers to provide the Board or the Pensions Regulator on the Board's behalf with the valuation within 15 months of the effective date of the valuation.
-The results of the section 179 valuation should be provided to the Pension Protection Fund via the Pensions Regulator's system "Exchange".
-It is possible to update the section 179 valuation pages of Exchange at any time. - 6.2.3 Details of the deadlines by which details of a section 179 valuation must be provided, in order to be taken into account within the pension protection levy calculation for a particular levy year, are available on the Pension Protection Fund website. - 6.2.4 For further details about the valuation process please go to the Pension Protection Fund website at: www.pensionprotectionfund.org.uk - 6.2.5 The contact address for the Pension Protection Fund is:
+The PPF does not need to be sent a copy. - 6.2.2 The results of the section 179 valuation should be provided to the Pension Protection Fund via the Pensions Regulator's web-based "Exchange" system (or, where Exchange may from time to time be replaced by an equivalent system, that replacement system).
+It is possible to update the section 179 valuation pages of Exchange at any time. - 6.2.3 Details of the deadlines by which details of a section 179 valuation must be provided, in order to be taken into account within the pension protection levy calculation for a particular levy year, are available on the Pension Protection Fund website. - 6.2.4 For further details about the valuation process please go to the Pension Protection Fund website at: www.ppf.co.uk

-Pension Protection Fund Renaissance 12 Dingwall Road East Croydon CRO 2NA
+6.2.5 The contact address for the Pension Protection Fund is:

-Tel: 0345 600 2541
+Pension Protection Fund Renaissance 12 Dingwall Road East Croydon CR0 2NA Tel: 0345 600 2541